Jamesvasanth21/Apache-Superset-0.35.2/Apache Superset-0.35.2.md

     python3 -m venv venv
     venv\Scripts\activate
     ```
     Once you activated your virtualenv everything you are doing is confined inside the virtualenv.
 To exit a virtualenv just type      deactivate.
+     ```
+    venv\Scripts\deactivate
+    ```
 6.Python’s setup tools and pip
 Put all the chances on your side by getting the very latest pip and setuptools libraries.:
 pip install --upgrade setuptools pip